researchanonymous15/AgenticAI-DialogGen/README.md

 For each speaker pair, the dataset includes:
 -  Up to 3 topics.
--  14 conversational turns for each topic as short-term memory.
+-  AVG 30 conversational turns for each topic as short-term memory.
 -  Speaker-specific knowledge graphs as long-term memory derived from MSC dataset conversations.
 -  20 Memory-grounded QA pairs per topic probing both short- and long-term memory.

 At full scale, the dataset comprises:
 - 1,001 persona profiles.
-- 4,004 conversations totaling 94,520 conversational turns.
+- 4,004 conversations totaling 89,550 conversational turns.
 - 2,985 topic instances across conversations.
 - 146,237 speaker-wise knowledge graphs.
 - 59,700 QA pairs for memory evaluation.